CommunityToolkit/Lottie-Windows/LottieGen/README.md

     dotnet tool install -g LottieGen

-The latest prerelease version can be installed from NuGet:
+A specific version can be installed from NuGet:

     dotnet tool install -g LottieGen --version 5.1.1